mdmohsanul/Frontend/NextJs/Notes/Routing/Routing.md

 # Routing

-- It supports file based routing system
+- It supports file based routing system.
+- URLs you can access in your browser are determined by how you organize your files and folders in your code.

 # Routing Conventions